littlebtc/font-awesome-sass-rails/README.md

 ## Installation

-Add `font-awesome-sass-rails` gem to your `assets` group in the `Gemfile`:
+Add `font-awesome-sass-rails` gem to your `Gemfile`:

-    group :assets do
-      gem 'sass-rails', "  ~> x.x.x"
-      gem 'coffee-rails', "~> x.x.x"
-      gem 'uglifier'
     gem 'font-awesome-sass-rails'
-    end

-Then in your `app/assets/stylesheets/application.css`:
+Then add the stylesheet to your Rails assets.
+The simplest way to apply Font Awesome site-wide is to add a `require` statement in `app/assets/stylesheet/application.css`:

+    *= require _font-awesome

+That's it!

+If you want to manage where the stylesheet will be used or just prefer SCSS, you can use `@import` in a SCSS file (e.g. a new file named `libs.css.scss`) to import the stylesheet:

     @import 'font-awesome';

-That's it!
+(By default Rails will import all SCSS files in `app/assets/stylesheet`, you can change this behavior by modifying `application.css`.)

 You can also use it with the SASS-converted Bootstrap gem, like [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass) or [anjlab-bootstrap-rails](https://github.com/anjlab/bootstrap-rails).
-Just import font-awesome right after bootstrap:
+Just require/import font-awesome right after bootstrap.

-    @import 'bootstrap';
-    @import 'font-awesome';

 ### IE7 Support